Different Types of AI Agents That Power the Modern Systems

 As per Barron's, AI-powered chatbots contribute to a 1800% surge in retail site traffic, boosting customer engagement and streamlining purchases.

-These are AI agent types developed to revolutionize various sectors by advancing beyond today's technology.
+These are the types of AI agents business use cases developed to revolutionize various sectors by advancing beyond today's technology.

 These agents are developed to autonomously modify their own architecture and algorithms in such a way that they can optimize their performance based on continuous learning and feedback.